Edward Bates: Later years

 Bates returned to Missouri after leaving the cabinet.
 He participated in the conservative struggle over ordinances related to the Missouri constitution of 1865.
 Bates particularly objected to the "ironclad oath" that was required as a proof of loyalty by residents.
 He also disapproved of the temporary disfranchisement of rebel sympathizers.
 He wrote seven essays arguing against the constitution, but it was ratified.
-It was notable for abolishing slavery in the state, passed three weeks before the US Congress proposed the Thirteenth Amendment to abolish slavery in the US.
+It abolished slavery in the state, passed three weeks before the US Congress proposed the Thirteenth Amendment to abolish slavery in the US.

 Bates retired from politics, although he commented on political events in the local newspapers.
 He died in St. Louis in 1869 and was buried at Bellefontaine Cemetery.

 Personal life

 Bates married Julia Coalter from South Carolina.
 They had 17 children together.
 She had come to St. Louis to visit her brother David Coalter and her sister Caroline J. Coalter.
 Her sister Caroline married Hamilton R. Gamble (another attorney and Unionist), who ultimately became chief justice of the Missouri Supreme Court.

 Bates was, for the most part, happy with his large family.
 His four sons had various roles during the Civil War.
 His oldest son, Barton Bates, served on the Supreme Court of Missouri during the war.
 Son John C. Bates served in the US Army and later became Army Chief of Staff.
 Son Fleming Bates fought with the Confederates, under the command of General Sterling Price.
 This caused tension between the father and this son, and Bates rarely mentioned Fleming in his war-time diary.
 The youngest son, Charles, was still attending West Point during the war.